 Having identified a high altitude Western Kenya tea with 3x the antioxidant value of regular green tea, our blender decided to add it to traditional Japan Izu.
-The result does not alter the classic matcha taste profile, but does increase the antioxidant level significantly.
-This matcha has a rich green colour, and yields a jammy-like smoothness with a satisfying well-rounded cup.
-The luxury grade Japanese green tea and Gyokuro give a light astringent finish.
+The result not only increases the antioxidant level significantly, it also takes the bitter edge off the intense profile of traditional Matchas.
+This Matcha has a rich green colour, and yields a jammy-like smoothness with a satisfying well-rounded cup.
+The addition of white tea slightly rounds off the sharp bitter edge of traditional Matcha.

 Growing altitude of all teas: 500 to 6500 feet above sea level.